23Tor/ocr/readme.md

 ```

 I used Bill 2 as this example because Bill 1 kept mistakenly adding another 6 at the end of the string.
 I don't expect 100% accuracy but when I do this en masse I'd like to have it be pretty smooth.
 But for spending a few hours on this, I'm happy with the results so far.

+## Future Endeavors

+* Automatic cropping
+* Data storage
+* Automatic data lookup

+The images will be taken manually (and hopefully with the help of a friend), so they're not going to be perfectly aligned or uniform, so I want to see if I can automate the process of cropping.
+I setup a directory called `source_img` with subdirectories `precrop` and `cropped`.
+The raw images will go into precrop and then I'll run a script that detects the edges and crops the image around the bill

+I need to store the serial numbers in a light weight database.
+Later I'll try to find an API where I can programmatically lookup things and stuff about the bills like mint date and maybe uniqueness/value of the bill.
+TBD